ataboo/araboud.ca/content/projects/pandion_overview.md

 I then mounted the control board to the wing on a pivoting test stand to help develop the control software.

 ![GIF of wing on test stand](/imgs/pandion/test_stand.gif)

+Foam core with hot glue has been great to use for the wing covering and fuselage.
+It's easy and quick to work with when prototyping like this.

 ## Software